Franco7Scala/GeneratingNaturalLanguageAdversarialExamplesThroughParticleFiltering/README.md

 ## Dependencies
 * Python 3.7.1
-* Versions of all depending libraries are specified in requirements.txt.
+* Versions of all depending libraries are specified in `requirements.txt`.
 To reproduce the reported results, please make sure that the specified versions are installed.

 ## Authors